Borqs Technologies Is Expanding Its Iot Device Businesses In Africa Annual Potential Sales Of $30 Million

-(MENAFN- EIN Presswire) Borqs Technologies is Expanding Its IoT Device Businesses in Africa Annual Potential Sales of $30 million

-SANTA CLARA, CA, UNITED STATES, October 3, 2023 /EINPresswire / -- Borqs Technologies, Inc. (Nasdaq: BRQS,“Borqs”, or the“Company”), a global provider of 5G wireless and Internet of Things (IoT) solutions, today announced that it is actively engaged in business development with partners to manufacture smart IoT devices for the African market.
+(MENAFN- GlobeNewsWire - Nasdaq) SANTA CLARA, Calif., Oct.
+03, 2023 (GLOBE NEWSWIRE) -- Borqs Technologies, Inc. (Nasdaq: BRQS,“Borqs”, or the“Company”), a global provider of 5G wireless and Internet of Things (IoT) solutions, today announced that it is actively engaged in business development with partners to manufacture smart IoT devices for the African market.
 The smart IoT devices, mainly mobile phones, will be leased to local users in Africa from a local leasing company.
 These devices are built with advanced security software to prevent fraud and theft.

 “The number of mobile users in Africa has been growing rapidly.
 However, not all African consumers can afford smart IoT devices.
 Therefore, leasing mobile equipment is a viable solution in the African market.
 Borqs' extensive expertise in developing Android software and manufacturing hardware enables the Company to develop special security software for the equipment leasing business in Africa.
 A world-renown financing company will partner with Borqs to structure an attractive leasing program for the African consumers.
 Also, manufacturing devices locally in Africa can help reduce significant import tariffs.
 The project can potentially produce about 500,000 units per year and generate about $30M in sales for our Company,” said Pat Chan, CEO of Borqs Technologies.